Agent Hints

 Compaction

 The process of condensing a conversation’s accumulated context into a shorter summary while preserving the most important information.
 Compaction reduces token usage when injecting context into LLM prompts.
-Strategies includesummarize, extract, hierarchical, and temporal.
+Strategies includeadaptive, aggressive, balanced, and conservative.
 See Context Compaction and the Context API.

 Confidence Score

 A numerical value between0.0 and 1.0 assigned to each extracted memory indicating how certain the extraction model is that the information is accurate and correctly categorized.
-The minimum confidence threshold is configurable in MACA (default: 0.7).
+The minimum confidence threshold is auto-tuned by Synap from your use-case file.
 Memories below the threshold are discarded during ingestion.

 Context Budget

 The maximum number of tokens allowed in a context response.
 The context budget prevents the retrieval system from returning more data than the downstream LLM can process.
-Configurable per instance in MACA (default:4096 tokens).
+Auto-set per instance by Synap from your use-case file.Context Response

-The structured output returned by the Context Fetch endpoint.
+The structured output returned by the Context Fetch method.
 Contains ranked memories organized by type (facts, preferences, episodes, emotions), along with metadata about query performance and token usage.Correlation ID

 Customer